-- The Pupil Support Lead has built good working relationships with a growing number of community and charitable organisations enabling better signposting for families in need - Families engaged well with the school and took advantage of the support the school provided - Half termly newsletters contain contact information for a number of local and national organisations that families can turn to in times of need
+- The Pupil Support Lead built good working relationships with a growing number of community and charitable organisations, enabling better signposting for families in need - Families engaged well with the school and took advantage of the support the school provided - Half termly newsletters contained contact information for a number of local and national organisations that families could turn to in times of need

-- For children to develop appropriate strategies to support their mental health and for them, and their families, to have a clear understanding of the importance of healthy eating and exercise - The Pastoral Support Team quickly identified children with mental health concerns and specific support was provided to these children - The Pupil Support Lead completed Paws.b training and was then able to support targeted pupils - Some children were referred to our school based play therapist or to external agencies to ensure individualised support could be delivered. - Targeted pupils benefit from a range of support from mental health interventions such as Paws b - Zones of Regulation introduced which gave children the ability to better regulate their feelings - Enrichment and extracurricular activities are well attended by disadvantaged pupils, leading to improved mental and physical health. - All children have access to breakfast each day, without stigma, through the Magic Breakfast scheme - A robust PSHE programme ensures that pupils have a good understanding of what it means to be mentally and physically active. - Weekly assemblies focusing on core values support pupils to develop appropriate skills and strategies - 6.
-Curriculum design and enrichment activities ensure that Pupil Premium children have access to wider opportunities leading to raised aspirations - A full schedule of educational visits and visitors took place, including a residential visit to an activity centre for Y6 - The Spring Partnership Trust curriculum is fully embedded - A full transition programme took place for Y6 pupils.
+- For children to develop appropriate strategies to support their mental health and for them, and their families, to have a clear understanding of the importance of healthy eating and exercise - The Pastoral Support Team quickly identified children with mental health concerns and specific support was provided to these children - The Pupil Support Lead completed ELSA training and supported targeted pupils - Some children were referred to our school based play therapist or to external agencies to ensure individualised support could be delivered. - Zones of Regulation embedded which gave children the ability to better regulate their feelings - Enrichment and extracurricular activities were well attended by disadvantaged pupils, leading to improved mental and physical health. - All children had access to breakfast each day, without stigma, through the National Schools Breakfast Programme - A robust PSHE programme ensured that pupils have a good understanding of what it means to be mentally and physically active. - Weekly assemblies focusing on core values supported pupils to develop appropriate skills and strategies - 6.
+Curriculum design and enrichment activities ensure that Pupil Premium children have access to wider opportunities leading to raised aspirations - The Spring Partnership Trust shared curriculum was refined and embedded - Residential visits for Y5 and Y6 children were subsidised so that disadvantaged children had the opportunity to take part. - A full transition programme took place for Y6 pupils.
 Parents of vulnerable pupils report that they have settled well into Year 7 - Children were given the opportunity to take part in the Young Voices choir at the O2.